shindavid/AlphaZeroArcade/docs/Scrabble.md

 ### Non-Complacency

 Suppose P, V and H are not at equilibrium.
-Then, there are game states at which they produce non-equilibrium estimates.
+Then, there are game states at which they produce non-equilibrium estimates (in other words, where P/V/H produce misestimates).
+Of these non-equilibrium states, choose a node `n` that is closest to a terminal game state.
+This means that `n` is misestimated while all descendants of `n` are correctly estimated.

-ISMCTS should then produce a policy at one or more nodes that exploits these misestimates, and the resultant self-play data should cause a drift in `R^d`.
+The networks cannot converge to this state, since `MT-ISMCTS` will produce a policy that exploits the misestimates at `n`, and this exploitation corresponds to a difference between `P` and `N` that will cause network drift.

 ### Limit-Existence